-However, the STOP-Bang Questionnaire cannot diagnose obstructive sleep apnea.
-Your doctor must order a sleep study to determine whether you have OSA.
-In addition, many experts have doubts about the accuracy of STOP-Bang scores.
-As a result, doctors tend to limit its use to specific situations.
+The STOP-Bang Questionnaire is a series of questions that was developed as a way for doctors to conduct an initial evaluation of your risk of having obstructive sleep apnea (OSA).
+However, the STOP-Bang Questionnaire cannot diagnose OSA; your doctor must order a sleep study.
+And since many experts have doubts about the accuracy of STOP-Bang scores, doctors tend to limit its use to specific situations.

-We cover how the STOP-Bang Questionnaire works, what different scores mean, and the survey’s strengths, weaknesses, and most common uses.
+Below, we'll cover how the STOP-Bang Questionnaire works, what different scores mean, and the survey’s strengths, weaknesses, and most common uses.

 What Is the STOP-Bang Questionnaire?

-The STOP-Bang Questionnaire is a tool that doctors can use to quickly assess your risk of having obstructive sleep apnea.
+The STOP-Bang Questionnaire is a screening tool that doctors can use to quickly assess your risk of having obstructive sleep apnea.
 It involves a series of eight yes-or-no questions.
 These questions, reflected in the STOP-Bang acronym, relate to known risk factors for OSA.

-Risk Factor | Question | Why It Matters |
+| Risk Factor | Question | Why It Matters |

-Snoring | Do you snore loudly enough to disrupt a bed partner or be heard through a door? | Loud and frequent snoring is a common symptom of OSA. |
+| Snoring | Do you snore loudly enough to disrupt a bed partner or be heard through a door? | Loud and frequent snoring is a common symptom of OSA. |

-Tiredness | Are you often noticeably sleepy or fatigued during the day? | People with OSA often feel very tired or doze off during the day. |
+| Tiredness | Are you often noticeably sleepy or fatigued during the day? | People with OSA often feel very tired or doze off during the day. |

-Observed Apneas | Has someone seen you gasp, choke, or stop breathing while sleeping? | OSA involves repeated temporary lapses in breathing called apneas. |
+| Observed Apneas | Has someone seen you gasp, choke, or stop breathing while sleeping? | OSA involves repeated temporary lapses in breathing called apneas. |

-Pressure | Do you have high blood pressure? | High blood pressure is frequently associated with OSA. |
+| Pressure | Do you have high blood pressure? | High blood pressure is frequently associated with OSA. |

-Body mass index (BMI) | Is your body mass index over 35? | People with obesity are more likely to have OSA. |
+| Body mass index (BMI) | Is your body mass index over 35? | People with obesity are more likely to have OSA. |

-Age | Are you older than 50? | OSA becomes more common with aging. |
+| Age | Are you older than 50? | OSA becomes more common with aging. |

-Neck circumference | Is the circumference of your neck more than 16 inches? | Having a larger neck is a risk factor for OSA. |
+| Neck circumference | Is the circumference of your neck more than 16 inches? | Having a larger neck is a risk factor for OSA. |

-Gender (sex) | Were you assigned male at birth? | People of male sex have a higher risk of OSA. |
+| Gender (sex) | Were you assigned male at birth? | People of male gender have a higher risk of OSA. |

 What Does a STOP-Bang Score Tell You?